Coffee Education9 min read Updated

 • Guatemalan Antigua: Chocolate and spice; handles darker roasts well

 Expect to pay $12-18 per kilogram for solid specialty-grade greens, compared to $40-60+ for equivalent roasted coffee.
 Many home roasters start with Brazilian coffee for its forgiving nature and chocolate-forward profile, while others prefer the balanced sweetness of Colombian coffee for their first roasting experiments.
+Once you've mastered the basics, learning how to check coffee bean freshness will help you evaluate the quality of your green bean purchases and ensure you're starting with the best possible raw material.

 Understanding Roast Levels and Development